+<h3>Metropolis within Gibbs

-Metropolis within Gibbs.
-The Gibbs advantage can be exploited even when it is not possible to simulate directly from the joint f.
+<bt>The Gibbs advantage can be exploited even when it is not possible to simulate directly from the joint f.
 Suppose f1, f2, and f3 could produce their respective candidates, but f4 could not.
 This last substep could use an MH to draw x(4), while x(1), x(2), and x(3) are temporarily ﬁxed.
 In fact, each substep could be replaced by a different MH.
 Consider a typical growth model in which each subject has three parameters; a study with 100 subjects has a target distribution with more than 300 dimensions.
 Robert and Casella (2010) explained the advantage:

-It is most often the case that designing . . . a Metropolis Hastings algorithm on a large-dimensional target is challenging or even impossible.
+It is most often the case that designing a Metropolis Hastings algorithm on a large-dimensional target is challenging or even impossible.
 The fundamental gain in using a Gibbs-like structure is that it breaks down a complex model into a large number of smaller and simpler targets, where local MH algorithms can be designed at little expense. (p.
 230)

-Pragmatic MCMC Issues
+<h2>Pragmatic MCMC Issues

-Expectations for learning the MCMC method are different than those for the bootstrap and rejection sampling.
+<bt>Expectations for learning the MCMC method are different than those for the bootstrap and rejection sampling.
 For a student or researcher with a solid graduate-level statistics background (say, two or more rigorous statistics courses), we believe 1 or 2 days is a reasonable amount of time to understand the basics of bootstrap theory, program some necessary routines, and competently interpret the results for a two-factor experiment.
 However, learning MCMC takes more investment.
-Not only are the techniques more complicated—both conceptually and mathematically—but also they are usually applied to more complex experimental designs.
+Not only are the techniques more complicated—both conceptually and mathematically—but also, they are usually applied to more complex experimental designs.
 But their power and ﬂexibility should be obvious.
 With some (worthwhile) effort, readers can appreciate the capabilities of MCMC and understand applied articles containing an MCMC analysis.

+<h3>Convergence and Mixing

-Convergence and Mixing.
-The MH and Gibbs are deﬁned so that f is guaranteed to be recovered after an inﬁnite number of steps.
+<bt>The MH and Gibbs are deﬁned so that f is guaranteed to be recovered after an inﬁnite number of steps.
 Most applications require fewer steps, but deciding how many are needed is somewhat subjective.